Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 ### Subdomain attribution tracking

-Traffic from one subdomain to another (ie analytics.amplitude.com to experiment.amplitude.com) is not tracked with no additional configuration.
-If you want to only want to exclude the attribution tracking on `location.hostname`, not other subdmaion, add the value of `location.hostname` in the exclude referral section.
+Traffic from one subdomain to another (ie analytics.amplitude.com to experiment.amplitude.com) is not tracked by default.
+If you want to exclude the attribution tracking on `location.hostname`, but not other subdomains, add the value of `location.hostname` in the exclude referral section.
 See full details in table.

 ???Breaking change "Attribution Tracking"
     | <div class="big-column">Before</div>  | Current |